mohabg/VoogaSalad/DESIGN/DESIGN.md

 and scanned in, created with a standard drawing program, or screen shots from a UML design program).
 Discuss specific classes, methods, and data structures, but not individual lines of code.

+####Authoring Environment
+In a general sense, the authoring environment UI is broken up into four primary parts, with the end goal being the passage of game data in a single or multiple XML files back to the game engine.
+There is a menu bar that allows the user to choose options such as File to open new games or create new games.
+From the menu bar in the authoring environment, users can also choose to load and edit existing games in addition to clicking a play button to begin playing a game the user has loaded or created.
+There is also a window called the item window where the user can view available objects to be dragged and created in the game environment, whether that be enemy object, user objects, or even obstacle objects.
+There is also a display window where the user can drag and drop objects onto to create the objects displayed and controlled in the user's game.
+Finally, each item in the display window can be edited by the user simply by clicking on the item, and a separate pane in the authoring environment will pop up and display that object or character's attributes.
+From there, the user can choose to set custom attributes, with examples containing health or attack points.
+In general, the authoring environment will be an interactive tool for the user to create custom game objects, set custom game rules, and set custom properties for each character in the game.

+####Game Engine

+####Game Data

+####Game Player

 ##User Interface##